sijeong-kim/Truncation-Robust-3D-Human-Pose-Estimation/README.md

 ---

 ⚠️ Note: This repository contains a project summary only.
-Due to institutional research policy at KIST, full code and dataset access cannot be provided publicly.
+Due to institutional research policy, full code and dataset access cannot be provided publicly.
-Evaluation logs, figures, and comparisons are available upon request.